-Whether you’re buying, selling, or refinancing a home, you’re probably going to need a home appraisal.
-The appraisal plays an important role in establishing a property’s market value, which affects everything from setting a sale price or getting financing approved, to how much you can borrow with a cash-out refinance.
+Whether you’re buying, selling, or refinancing a home, you’ll likely need a home appraisal.
+The appraisal plays an important role in establishing a property’s value, which affects everything from setting a sales price or getting financing approved to how much you can borrow with a cash-out refinance.

-Here’s what you need to know about home appraisals, how to get a home appraisal, and what to expect from the results:
+Here’s what you should know about how appraisals work and what to expect from a home appraisal:

 - What Is a Home Appraisal?

 - Tips for Preparing For an Appraisal

 - How Much Do Appraisals Cost?

 - Understanding the Results of an Appraisal

 - What Can Go Wrong With a Home Appraisal?